Large national vs local animal charity — which suits your donation?

 Are local charities always more efficient?

-Not always — check our star scores.
+Not always — check Clarity Scores.
 Some local charities have weak filings; some nationals score very well on cause spend.

 Can I compare specific charities?